Skip navigation

 [READ MORE +]

-Why Is Indoor Air More Polluted Than Outdoor Air?
+Why Indoor Air Is Often More Polluted Than Outdoor Air?

 Sore throats, stuffy noses, sneezing, fatigue, headaches, and even the inability to concentrate are symptoms of poor indoor air quality.
-Continual exposure to indoor pollutants can lead to serious health conditions such as heart disease, chronic respiratory illnesses, and even cancer.
+The health effects of continual exposure to indoor pollutants can include both immediate and long-term consequences, ranging from mild irritation to serious health risks such as heart disease, chronic respiratory illnesses, and even cancer.
 Let’s go over some of the most common sources of indoor air pollution.

 Household Products

 Ironically enough, many of the household cleaning products and air fresheners that are used to keep a home clean, fresh, and smelling good are the most common sources of poor indoor air quality.
 Cleaning products, personal care items, air fresheners, and even candles contain harmful chemicals known as volatile organic compounds (VOCs).
-VOCs are gasses emitted from certain solids or liquids.
+VOCs are gases emitted from certain solids or liquids, and these products release gases into the indoor environment.
 VOCs come from everyday products and indoor furnishings and include:

 • Gasoline, fuels, solvents, and pesticides